i1li/i1li.github.io/README.md

 If the array length is less than limit * 2, the Knuth Shuffle is used.
 If the array length is greater than or equal to limit * 2, the Fisher-Yates Shuffle is used.

-- The function shuffleAndDraw shuffles an array of playlists and videos extracted from the 'musix' `<div>`, with its own next button.
-[Demo at top of main page](https://y0.netlify.app/)
-- The order of the elements is shuffled at each page load, as well as the video IDs within each element.
-- Combines all video IDs, (limiting how many come from each playlist), from specified `<div>` sections into one `<y-t>` element, at the top of [/edu/music](https://y0.netlify.app/edu/music).
-- Limited to specific divs so playlist order is preserved in other sections of the site
+- Limited to specific divs so playlist order is preserved in other sections of the site.
-- Since shuffled playlists are constructed with each video ID in the URL, there is a limit of 150 per playlist, although each shuffle picks from the entire list of video IDs
+- Since shuffled playlists are constructed with each video ID in the URL, there is a limit of 150 per playlist, although each shuffle picks from the entire list of video IDs (in this case several thousand for the combined playlist)

 ### Background Gradient Shift, and other CSS Effects
 -   `bg.js` & `bg.css` create a constant shifting gradient by creating and replacing blended layers.